What is Lyme disease?

 - Swollen lymph nodes

-Diagnosis can be made via a blood test however as already mentioned, many cats can be infected with the bacterium and display no symptoms.
+Diagnosis can be made via an in-clinic blood test; however, many cats can be infected with the bacterium and display no symptoms.
 So a positive blood test doesn’t necessarily mean that the cat is sick from Lyme disease.
 Therefore diagnosis is typically made by presenting symptoms in conjunction with a positive blood test.

 Can I catch Lyme disease from my cat?